Zynade/BetterBash/README.md

 1. `-n`: number all output lines
 2. `-E`: display $ at end of each line
 ### Edge cases handled:
-1. invalid file argument: i.e. file does not exist
+1. If the file does not exist, print an error message.
-2.
+2. If the file is a directory, print an error message.
 ***
 ## rm
 ### Usage: `$ rm [FLAGS] [FILE]...`